-- (1) The degree to which the teachers of the school district are appropriately assigned in accordance with Section 44258.9, and fully credentialed in the subject areas, and, for the pupils they are teaching, every pupil in the school district has sufficient access to the standards-aligned instructional materials as determined pursuant to Section 60119, and school facilities are maintained in good repair as specified in subdivision (d) of Section 17002. - (2) Implementation of the academic content and performance standards adopted by the state board, including how the programs and services will enable English learners to access the common core academic content standards adopted pursuant to Section 60605.8 and the English language development standards adopted pursuant to Section 60811.3 for purposes of gaining academic content knowledge and English language proficiency. - (3) Parental involvement, including efforts the school district makes to seek parent input in making decisions for the school district and each individual schoolsite, and including how the school district will promote parental participation in programs for unduplicated pupils and individuals with exceptional-needs, including, but not limited to, how the school district will maintain schoolsite councils, pursuant to Sections 52852 and 62002.5, and English learner parent advisory committees, pursuant to Sections 52176 and 62002.5. needs. - (4) Pupil achievement for each subgroup as identified in Section 52052, as measured by all of the following, as applicable: - (A) Statewide assessments administered pursuant to Article 4 (commencing with Section 60640) of Chapter 5 of Part 33 or any subsequent assessment, as certified by the state board.

-1 (B) The Academic Performance Index, as described in Section 2 52052.
+- (4) A listing and description of the expenditures for the initial fiscal year that will serve pupils to whom one or more of the definitions in Section 42238.01 apply and pupils reclassified as fluent English proficient. - (d) All of the following are state priorities: - (1) The degree to which the teachers of the school district are appropriately assigned in accordance with Section 44258.9, and fully credentialed in the subject areas, and, for the pupils they are teaching, every pupil in the school district has sufficient access to the standards-aligned instructional materials as determined pursuant to Section 60119, and school facilities are maintained in good repair as specified in subdivision (d) of Section 17002. - (2) Implementation of the academic content and performance standards adopted by the state board, including how the programs and services will enable English learners to access the common core academic content standards adopted pursuant to Section 60605.8 and the English language development standards adopted pursuant to Section 60811.3 for purposes of gaining academic content knowledge and English language proficiency. - (3) Parental involvement, including efforts the school district makes to seek parent input in making decisions for the school district and each individual schoolsite, and including how the school district will promote parental participation in programs for unduplicated pupils and individuals with exceptional needs. - (4) Pupil-achievement achievement, including for each subgroup as identified in Section 52052, as measured by all of the following, as applicable: - (A) Statewide assessments administered pursuant to Article 4 (commencing with Section 60640) of Chapter 5 of Part 33 or any subsequent assessment, as certified by the state board. - (B) The Academic Performance Index, as described in Section 52052. - (C) The percentage of pupils, by subgroups as identified in Section 52052, pupils who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical